fboulnois/stable-diffusion-docker/README.md

 ./build.sh run --scale 7.0 --seed 42 'abstract art'
 ```

-On systems with <8GB of GPU RAM, you can try mixing and matching options:
+On systems without enough GPU VRAM, you can try mixing and matching options:

 * Make images smaller than 512x512 using `--height` and `--width` to decrease
 memory use and increase image creation speed